maverickg/8schools/README.md

 8schools
 ========

-8schools
+package 8schools model using Stan

 [![Build Status](https://travis-ci.org/maverickg/8schools.png)](https://travis-ci.org/maverickg/8schools)

-# To build the package on mac/linux (windows not supported)
+## To build the package on mac/linux (windows not supported)

 * get the source of rstan and stan
 ```